intel/QAT_Engine/README.md

     Enable the offload of small packet cipher operations to Intel(R) QAT.
 When disabled, these operations are performed using the CPU (disabled by default).

+--disable-multibuff_offload/--enable-multibuff_offload
+    Disable/Enable Intel(R) Multibuffer offload feature.
+This flag is valid only incase of multibuffer offload which is enabled using the flag --with-multibuff_dir.
+If both QAT and multibuff support is available then this flag can be used to enable/disable multibuffer to dictate the feature to be enabled or disabled.
+This Flag if not specifed will enable the QAT Offload (disabled by default).

 --disable-qat_warnings/--enable-qat_warnings
     Disable/Enable warnings to aid debugging.
 Warning: This option should never